 - on death

-- by written resignation thereby notifying the Committee at least six months before the end of the financial year
+- by written resignation thereby notifying the Administration

 In all cases the membership fee for the current year remains due.

 Article 5 – General Assembly